ChoicescriptIDE/choicescriptide.github.io/help/topics/console.md

 As you play-test your game, the Console logs entries relating to variable creation and changes in variable values.
 You control what the Console will log by entering instructions into the Console command line, at the bottom of the Console window.
 When the Console is closed, a small red indicator appears beside the icon as new entries are logged in the Console's display.

-> Note: If you make any changes to your game files, you must run the game again before those changes are reflected in the Console, even if the changes have been saved.
+> **Note**: If you make any changes to your game files, you must run the game again before those changes are reflected in the Console, even if the changes have been saved.

 **Reading the Logs**: All variables created in the startup file are prefixed with 'stats'.
 Temp variables are prefixed with 'temps'.
 The name and line number of each value change is also logged for ease of reference.